frdpnl/mod_nano/README.md

 Once configured, some processes are needed to handle the forwarded requests.
 Otherwise the HTTP user agent will wait for a while :-)

-nanomsg allows different processes (threads even), on possibly different machines, programmed in different languages to handle the requests, see the [nanomsg documentation][nanomsgdoc].
 Multiple channels (endpoints, maybe I should just rename this...) are needed to distribute the load across listening processes.
 But not all channels need to be listened to!
 If more than one process listens to the same endpoint, then only one will handle requests.